 Hadrian’s Wall.
 July 2018

 From Kirk Yetholm I followed a series of Scottish Canals, visited the Falkirk Wheel, Antonine Wall, and eventually picked up the 95 mile long West Highland Way just outside Glasgow.
-I was already familiar with this route as it is one of a number of trails I had completed it with my wife and teenage daughter.
+I was already familiar with this route as I had completed it years previous with my wife and teenage daughter.
 This was a truly international experience and I met more hikers, the majority from overseas, than during the entirety of the rest of the 2000 plus miles.

 The West Highland Way ends at Fort William, after a days rest and resupply I crossed to Camusnagaul to begin the toughest walking of my entire expedition- The Cape Wrath Trail.
 This is not a trail as such, but a choice of routes through some of the wildest country we have in the UK- Morar, Ardnamurchan, Knoydart, Torridon and Assynt.
 After just one day on this trail I briefly left it to strike west to my second point of the compass, Corrachadh Mòr, just south of Ardnamurchan Point.
 I had then reached the most westerly point of mainland Great Britain.